Thomas R. Kline School of Law (Drexel University): Rankings

-In 2022, U.S. News ranked Drexel the 78th best law school in the country.
+In 2025, U.S. News & World Report ranked Drexel tied for the 79th best law school in the U.S.

 From 2006–2011 the School of Law went "unranked" on the U.S. News & World Report as provisionally accredited law schools cannot be ranked.
-On the 2020 list of "Best Law Schools" by the U.S. News & World Report the School of Law was ranked 93 out of 201 schools.
-The law school's Trial Advocacy program was ranked 11th; the Health Law program was ranked 23rd, the Clinical Training program was ranked 40th and the Legal Writing program was ranked 14th.
-In July 2013, the School of Law had an 81.9% Pennsylvania Bar Examination passage rate for 1st time test takers.
-In July 2014, the School of Law had an 87.5% Pennsylvania Bar Examination passage rate for 1st time test takers.
+On the 2020 list of "Best Law Schools" by the U.S. News & World Report the School of Law was ranked 93 out of 196 schools.
+In 2025, the law school's Trial Advocacy program was ranked tied for 8th; the Health Law program was ranked tied for 20th, the Clinical Training program was ranked tied for 71st, the Legal Writing program was ranked tied for 44st, Business/Corporate Law tied for 88th, Constitutional Law tied for 86th, Contracts/Commercial Law tied for 106th, Dispute Resolution tied for 102nd, Intellectual Property Law tied for 89th, and International Law tied for 125th.

-Career Planning
+Career planning

 Placement

-According to Drexel's official 2019 ABA-required disclosures, 80.6% of the Class of 2018 obtained full-time, long-term, JD-required employment nine months after graduation.
-The school was scored among the top 25 law schools in the U.S. for job outcomes, based on employment outcomes for the Class of 2016 by Law School Transparency.
-The National Law Journal ranked the school 30th in the U.S. for its employment outcomes, based on its placements for graduates in the Class of 2016.
+According to Drexel's official 2019 ABA-required disclosures, 80.6% of the Class of 2018 obtained full-time, long-term, JD-required employment (i.e., as attorneys) nine months after graduation.